 Section 3714 of Pennsylvania’s code defines careless driving as driving with a “careless disregard” for the safety of persons or property.
 To help clarify the differences, an example of careless driving may be a person falling asleep behind the wheel, which is a summary offense.

-Reckless, on the other hand, involves a person deliberately driving without care, such as excessively speeding.
+Reckless, on the other hand, involves a person deliberately operating a vehicle without care, such as excessively speeding.
 According to 75 Pa.
 Cons.
-Stat. § 3736, reckless driving occurs when an individual drives their vehicle in willful or wanton disregard for the safety of other people or property.
+Stat. § 3736, reckless driving occurs when an individual operates their vehicle in willful or wanton disregard for the safety of other people or property.

 When to Consult a Reckless Driving Lawyer Near You